Ultimate Forza Horizon 5 Drift Tune Guide

 The most important settings of the bunch will be Camber and Caster, as these two settings will give your drift car the necessary angle it needs to sustain drifts with minimal effort.

-• Rear Camber: 0º to -0.5º.
-Add more rear camber (negative number) for less grip – we don’t recommend going beyond -0.5.
+• Rear Camber: 0º to -0.5º – Add more rear camber (negative number) if you want to reduce the rear grip – we don’t recommend going beyond -0.5.
 Reduce for additional rear grip.

 Gearing